basnight/basnight/README.md

 I’m committed to continuous improvement, and I'm always eager to learn and explore new technologies that drive innovation in the Cloud, DevOps, AI/ML space.

-In addition to my professional work, I actively share information through blog posts, and YouTube.
-I am enthusiastic about delivering business value through innovative software solutions and empowering others in the tech community.
+In addition to my professional work, I actively share through blog posts, and recently started demos on Youtube.
+I am passionate about delivering business value through innovative software solutions and empowering others in the tech community.

 #### Tools